A new way of living

 Sydney at the time was emerging from decades of restrictions and shortages following the depression and war years, and a fresh optimism was spreading through the housing industry.
-Arriving from New York, the young Harry Seidler was one of a number of architects exploring a new kind of architecture that looked to the future rather than to the traditions of the past.
-Seidler shared with them a concern for simplicity and function, for new materials and technologies, and new kinds of relationships between built forms and the landscape and in the arrangement of internal spaces.
+Arriving from New York (via Brazil), the young Harry Seidler was one of a number of architects exploring a new kind of architecture that looked to the future rather than to the traditions of the past.
+Seidler shared with them a concern for simplicity and function, for undecorated materials, and for new kinds of relationships between built forms and the landscape and in the arrangement of internal spaces.
 Yet as expressed in the Rose Seidler House, the strength and daring of Seidler’s vision was unique, and it both excited and divided the profession as much as the public.

 Seidler’s holistic approach determined the use of form, space, materials, colour, fittings, interiors and landscaping, with the site itself integral to the design and the way of living it would enable.
 Describing the secluded, rocky site on the edge of Ku-ring-gai Chase, Seidler recalled:

 Harry Seidler was born in Vienna in 1923, the younger of Rose and Max Seidler’s two sons.
 With the Nazi occupation of Austria in 1938, at the age of 15 Harry joined his brother Marcell in England.
-There he completed a building course but following the outbreak of war in 1939, he and his brother were interned as ‘enemy aliens’ and shipped to a camp in Canada.
-While an intern, Harry was able to study architecture, and on his release won a scholarship to the Harvard School of Design, where he studied under the pioneering modern architect Walter Gropius.
+There he studied building but following the appointment of Winston Churchill in May 1940, Harry and his brother were interned as ‘enemy aliens’ and shipped to a camp in Canada.
+When released on parole in late 1941, Harry was able to study architecture, at the University of Manitoba, Winnipeg, and later became a registered architect in Canada.
+He then won a scholarship to the Harvard Graduate School of Design, where he studied under the pioneering founder of the Bauhaus, émigré, Walter Gropius.

 Harry graduated from Harvard in 1946, an enthusiastic and committed modernist.
-That same year his parents and brother migrated to Australia to join his uncle Marcus, who had established a successful shirt-making business in Sydney.
-Harry, however, remained in New York, until his mother enticed him to Australia with the offer of designing and building her a house.
+That same year his parents and brother migrated to Australia to join his paternal uncle Marcus, who had established a successful shirt-making business in Sydney.
+Harry, however, remained in New York, until his mother enticed him to Australia with the offer of designing and building a house for her and Max.

 Harry arrived in Sydney in 1948, intending to remain only until the house was completed, but the architectural success that followed persuaded him to stay.
-In the decades that followed, he designed an extensive range of innovative, controversial and award-winning residential and commercial buildings, introduced new ideas and construction techniques, and made a major contribution to Australian architecture.
+In the decades that followed, he designed an extensive range of innovative, controversial and award-winning residential, commercial and public buildings, introducing uncompromising modern architecture and making a major contribution to Australian architecture.